orchest/orchest/docs/source/development/implementation_details.md

 built by issuing `buildctl` commands.
 To clarify, this means that the `buildkitd` socket is exposed to the host through a volume mount, and is then "picked up" by the builder pod by mounting the same location from the host.

+## Pod scheduling in Orchest

+In order to provide a better user experience, Orchest distinguishes activities between what could be called an "interactive scope" and a "non-interactive scope".
+The interactive scope includes any activity where the user is directly involved in waiting to continue its tasks.
+For example, an interactive pipeline run, a Jupyter kernel starting, waiting for an interactive session to be ready, etc. Obviously, we want to make events part of this scope happen as quickly as possible.

+Given this premise, and the fact that the `orchest-api` knows on which node(s) an environment image is, Orchest interacts with the scheduling of pods of interest in order to have the best user experience while balancing node pressure across the cluster.
+The entire logic can be found in the `pod_scheduling.py` module of the `orchest-api`, and it's, at the high level, pretty simple: anything that belongs to the **interactive scope** is scheduled to be **on any node that already contains the images**, while the **non-interactive scope** is scheduled **on any node**, regardless of the fact that the image is there already or if a pull will be needed.

+This means that no pull will be needed to start pods related to the interactive scope, reducing the time that the user would have to wait if, for example, the pod backing a step of an interactive run would, instead, have been scheduled on a node that doesn't have the image already.

+Example:

+- a user imports a project containing one environment.
+- the environment is built on the node.
+- immediately after the image has been built, the user can start a session, start an interactive run, interact with a Jupyter kernel.
+These will all be scheduled on the node already containing the image.
+- the image gets pushed to the registry by the `node-agent`.
+- after the image has been pushed to the registry and pulled to the other nodes, all these activities belonging to the interactive scope could be scheduled on any node.
+This means that the time window during which there is single node pressure is given by the time it takes to push the newly built image to the registry and spread it to the other nodes.